Mobigic-Technologies-Private-Limited/flutter-basics/README.md

 ## Acknowledgments

-This package was originally created by **Simon Choi**, with further development by **Harm Aarts**, who significantly enhanced its functionality over time.
+This package was originally created by **Tejeshvi Jagtap** who significantly enhanced its functionality over time.